nathanrsfba/creeping-dark-3/readme.txt

 This is the repository for Creeping Dark III development.
-It is still in the very early stages of development, so basically just a bunch of mods thrown together and not much else.
+The pack is in "alpha", and will probably remain so until our YouTube series is finished.

-Some developments notes are in devs.txt, for those working on the pack.
-(Hi Mineman!)
+Those that wish to check out the pack, alpha releases will be uploaded here, which may be imported into any CurseForge compatible launcher.